Nancypatel1103/ComplianceClient/Interface/Interface.md

     ![image-26](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/561e0ca9-5b9d-4227-bcfc-b8e361598d49)

 33. After installing docker create a folder named on-premise in your machine.
 Then add the file inside the source from the scp command.
-In the etc file, add the file with the name of the user inside Sudo.
-For Example Command `scp on-premise.zip herry@192.168.29.209/home/herry/on-premise`
+In the etc file, add the file with the name of the user inside `Sudo`.
+For Example Command `scp on-premise.zip herry@192.168.29.209/home/herry/on-premise`.
+Here the command .zip will be followed by user@ip: path name.

 34. Enter the following command to run the application.
     ```